By the end of this tutorial your WordPress – site/blog will have an SLL certificate, so that it can be served over the secure HTTPS protocol.

 Unpack the tar file with the following command:

-Move the unpacked lego binary into the usr/local/bin directory by typing:
+Move the unpacked lego binary into the just created folder by typing:

 The next thing sounds scary.
-But we are going to shut down your server.
+But we are going to shut down the server.

 BITNAMI-NOTE: Before proceeding with this step, ensure that your domain name points to the public IP address of the Bitnami application host.